yamcs/yamcs/docs/server-manual/services/global/http-server.rst

 zeroCopyEnabled (boolean)
     Indicates whether zero-copy can be used to optimize non-SSL static file serving.
 Default: ``true``

+maxContentLength (integer)
+    Maximum allowed length of request bodies.
+This is applied to all non-streaming API requests.
+Default: ``65536``

+    Some routes may specify a custom ``maxBodySize`` option, in which case the maximum of the two values gets applied.

 webSocket (map)
     Configure WebSocket properties.
 Detailed below.
 If unset, Yamcs uses sensible defaults.